 A solicitor will recognise all the pitfalls of vague or inaccurate wording and be able to steer you in the right direction.

 Some Wills are straightforward, or certainly seem to be.
 Some Wills are more complex.
 Either case would benefit from a solicitor’s legal knowledge.

 This is more obvious with complex Wills.
 If, for instance, your estate is likely to be subject to Inheritance Tax, a solicitor will be able to advise you on how best to minimise the effect while remaining entirely compliant with the law.

 Other complex circumstances that make a solicitor’s involvement vital include:

-- If you want to make arrangements for a business you own.
+- If you want to make arrangements for your business.

-- If you need to set up a Trust, for instance for minors or heirs with serious disabilities.
+- If you need to construct a Trust, for instance for minors or heirs with disabilities,

 - If you have non-UK investments or properties, in which case the Will needs to be compliant with two or more legal systems.